-Don 't only thank people once for an action or contribution - find ways to continually show your appreciation throughout the year.
+Don't only thank people once for an action or contribution - find ways to continually show your appreciation throughout the year.
 Thank them when they make a donation, then send them an email with an update on progress that includes a thank-you message.
 Consider creating videos of staff, program participants, or other community members expressing their gratitude for the support.
 Look for ways to spotlight heroes of all types in your community - volunteers, board members, donors, and even other organizations - on a regular basis.

 * * * * *

-Want to learn more now so you can ask more in-depth questions during John's webinar?
 These GrantSpace items can help you learn some basics of online fundraising:

 Effective Online Storytelling (Podcast)

 Allan Pressel of CharityFinders shares his tips for using the internet to tell compelling stories about your organization that can help turn interest into action.

 Social Fundraising: Myths and Musts of Raising Money With Social Platforms (Video)

 Fundly CEO Dave Boyce talks about the types of campaigns that are really successful, a common challenge of social fundraising, and how social fundraisers can overcome it.